Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Preliminaries: full-order model, linear stability analysis, and projection-based reduced-order model

 Thus, in general, the goal of any self-adaptive timestepping method is to calculate (or estimate) the eigenbounds of $F$ so that the maximum stable timestep is computed using Eq.\eqref{eq:dt}.

+While the incompressible Navier-Stokes equations are inherently nonlinear, the ultimate goal of this analysis is to ensure numerical stability.
+This approach is justified by the fact that numerical stability is fundamentally a local phenomenon.
+By performing a Taylor expansion of the nonlinear spatial operator around the current state $\mathbf u^n$, $\dot{\mathbf u}\approx F(\mathbf u^n)+\frac{\partial F}{\partial \mathbf u}(\mathbf u_n)(\mathbf u-\mathbf u^n)$, it is evident that the error growth is dictated by the eigenvalues of the linearized operator rather than the global nonlinear system.
+This justifies that these methods are restricted to linear stability analysis instead of introducing nonlinear methods.

 The methodology explained in this subsection assumes the discretization is symmetry-preserving.
 The reader is referred to Appendix B of \cite{trias_efficient_2024} to generalize the method to non-symmetry-preserving schemes, such as upwinding schemes, by splitting the convective operator in its symmetric and skew-symmetric contributions.
 As explained in Section \ref{sec:fom}, the symmetry-preserving discretization ensures that certain property from the continuous operators are preserved \cite{Verstappen2003}: a symmetry-preserving diffusive operator is represented by a real semi-negative definite symmetric matrix, and the convective operator is represented by a real skew-symmetric matrix \cite{Verstappen2003, Trias2014}.
 Hence, the eigenvalues of the former lie on the negative real axis in the complex plane, while the eigenvalues of the latter lie on the imaginary axis.
 As eigenbounds are subadditive, i.e. $\rho(A+B)\leq\rho(A)+\rho(B)$, where $\rho(A)$ determines the eigenbounds of the matrix $A$, the eigenbound of the operator $F$, $\lambda_F$, lies, according to Bendixson's inequality \cite{bendixson_sur_1902}, in the rectangle defined by the eigenbounds of the convective and diffusive operators as shown in Figure \ref{fig:bendixson}.

 The stability region is determined by the timestepping scheme.
 For ERK schemes defined by the coefficients $A=[a_{ij}]_{i,j=1:s}$ and $\mathbf{b} = (b_1~b_2~\dots~b_s)^T$, with $s$ stages \cite{kraaijevanger_contractivity_1991}, if $s\leq 4$ and the order of accuracy $p=s$, the stability function is the Taylor polynomial of $e^z$ up to the number of stages \cite{hairer_solving_1993},